dani8439/ztm_dsa/BigO/notes.md

 Algorithms are simply functions or ways to use the DS to write our programs.
 Our instructions for machines/computers are our programs.

 Remember 2 rules of good code, readable and scalable.

+# O(n!)
+Most likely won't encounter it.
+The most expensive one, the steepest of them all. **Factorial time**.
+Or "Oh no!"

+With O and factorial (!), with this it means that we're adding a nested loop for every input we have.